sirix777/cycle-orm-factory/README.md

 #### Options
 - `migrationName`: The name of the migration file to be created.
 This should be in PascalCase format.

+**Important Note**: Migration filenames follow the format `YYYYMMDD.HHMMSS_0_counter_MigrationName.php` where:
+- `YYYYMMDD.HHMMSS` is the timestamp when the migration was created
+- `0` is a fixed value
+- `counter` is an incremental number (starting from 0) for migrations with the same name
+- `MigrationName` is the name you provided in PascalCase

 **Note**: Make sure that you have correctly configured the database connection and migrations settings in your project's configuration file.